-The origin of Chinese characters was found in the archaeological excavations of the Yangshao village, in Henan Province, situated in the middle reaches of Yellow River, where the archeologists found a lot of symbols on the potteries.
-At the same time, in 1954, many potteries with different symbols were dug up in Banpo Village Site of Xi'an.
-And in 1959, the similar symbols were also found in Dawenkou, Shandong Province.
-These symbols were all invented in about 5,000～6,000 years ago, they are known as the origin of Chinese characters.
+The origin of Chinese characters was found in the archaeological excavations of the Yangshao village, in Henan Province, situated in the middle reaches of the Yellow River, where the archeologists found a lot of symbols on the potteries.
+At the same time, in 1954, many potteries with different symbols were dug up at Banpo Village Site of Xi'an.
+And in 1959, similar symbols were also found in Dawenkou, Shandong Province.
+These symbols were all invented about 5,000-6,000 years ago, they are known as the origin of Chinese characters.

 Chinese character is one of the four ancient writing systems in the world as the Egyptian hieroglyphics, the Sumerian cuneiform, and the Mayan alphabet.
-But today, only Chinese characters are still in use, and their shapes are not very like those of the present-day.
-They were inscribed on the bones or tortoise shells for divining at the beginning in Shang Dynasty (1675-1029B.C).
-About 100 years ago, most these inscriptions were found in Anyang City, Henan Province, the ruins of the ancient capital.
+But today, only Chinese characters are still in use, and their shapes are not very like those of the present day.
+They were inscribed on the bones or tortoise shells for divining at the beginning of the Shang Dynasty (1675-1029B.C).
+About 100 years ago, most of these inscriptions were found in Anyang City, Henan Province, the ruins of the ancient capital.

-There are three types of characters (or letters) in the world written language i.e. pictograph, ideogram and phonogram.
+There are three types of characters (or letters) in the world of written language i.e. pictograph, ideogram, and phonogram.
 The Chinese characters belong to the ideogram, which originated from the pictograph.
-The oldest characters are more of pictograph - they look like the objects they denote.
-What we use today are usually phonetic complexes which consist of one part (called the radicals) demonstrating semantic category of the character, and the other part indicating its pronunciation.
-For example, the character "妈"/mother/ma, is composed of "女", meaning the female identity of mother, and "马"/ma, indicating its pronunciation.
+The oldest characters are more of pictographs - they look like the objects they denote.
+What we use today are usually phonetic complexes which consist of one part (called the radicals) demonstrating the semantic category of the character, and the other part indicating its pronunciation.
+For example, the character "妈"/mother/ma, is composed of "女", meaning the female identity of the mother, and "马"/ma, indicating its pronunciation.

-As one of the most ancient writing systems, besides undertake the recordation of resplendent Chinese civilization, the Chinese characters also evolved into the art of calligraphy in the ancient time.
-This art looks so beautiful and graceful that which have given a strong impact on some countries since ancient time, for example, Japan, South Korea and North Korea.
+As one of the most ancient writing systems, besides undertaking the recordation of resplendent Chinese civilization, the Chinese characters also evolved into the art of calligraphy in ancient time.
+This art looks so beautiful and graceful that it has given a strong impact on some countries since ancient times, for example, Japan, South Korea, and North Korea.
 Currently, many foreigners who are interested in Chinese culture begin to learn this ancient art.

-Do you find something interesting from this practice?
+Do you find something interesting in this practice?
 Indeed, if you can write this character really nicely, then you will probably be able to write all Chinese characters well.